EPHS Course Selection Hub

 Is AP expensive?

-Beginning during the 2023-24 school year, Eden Prairie Schools will cover the cost for each student’s first AP exam registration.
+Eden Prairie Schools will cover the cost for each student’s first AP exam registration in their high school career.
 Students who choose to register for more than one AP exam will be responsible for those registration fees.
 After the first exam, fees are: $60 or $95 per exam (depending upon the type of exam).
-For students who qualify for free or reduced lunch, there is no cost to students/families.
+For students who qualify for educational benefits, or free or reduced lunch, there is no cost to students/families.
 Even though taking AP courses may involve a cost, there is potential for saving money by earning college credits.

 What can I do as a parent/guardian?